North India: Ancient era

 In the late Vedic period, around the 6th century BCE, the small states and chiefdoms of the Ganges Plain and the north-western regions had consolidated into 16 major oligarchies and monarchies that were known as the mahajanapadas.
 Among these, Kuru, Panchala, Kosala, and Kashi, all located in present-day Uttar Pradesh and Haryana, figured prominently.
 The emerging urbanisation gave rise to non-Vedic religious movements, two of which became independent religions.
 Jainism came into prominence during the life of its exemplar, Mahavira.
 Buddhism, based on the teachings of Gautama Buddha, attracted followers from all social classes excepting the middle class; chronicling the life of the Buddha was central to the beginnings of recorded history in India.
 In an age of increasing urban wealth, both religions held up renunciation as an ideal, and both established long-lasting monastic traditions.
 Notably, cities like Sarnath, Shravasti, and Kushinagar, became closely associated with the life of the Buddha and the early Buddhist sangha.

 The Ashoka Pillar at Prayagraj also contains inscriptions attributed to the Gupta emperor Samudragupta.

-Politically, by the 3rd century BCE, the Kingdom of Magadha had annexed or reduced other states and evolved into the Magadha Empire under the House of Maurya.
 Although the Mauryan capital was located in Pataliputra, cities such as Kaushambi and Prayag in Uttar Pradesh gained prominence as administrative and religious centres.
 The Magadhan Mauryan emperors are known as much for their empire-building and determined management of public life as for Ashoka's renunciation of militarism and far-flung advocacy of the Buddhist dhamma.
-Under Ashoka, the spread of Buddhism was institutionalized, and pillar inscriptions appeared across northern India, including sites in Uttar Pradesh and Rajasthan.
+Under Ashoka, the spread of Buddhism was institutionalised, and pillar inscriptions appeared across northern India, including sites in Uttar Pradesh and Rajasthan.

-By the 4th and 5th centuries, the House of Gupta of Magadha had created a complex system of administration and taxation in the greater Ganges Plain; this system became a model for later Indian kingdoms.
+By the 4th and 5th centuries, the Gupta Empire had created a complex system of administration and taxation in the greater Ganges Plain; this system became a model for later Indian kingdoms.
 Under the Guptas, a renewed Hinduism based on devotion, rather than the management of ritual, began to assert itself.
 This renewal was reflected in a flowering of sculpture and architecture, which found patrons among an urban elite.
 Classical Sanskrit literature flowered as well, and Indian science, astronomy, medicine, and mathematics made significant advances.